nikitavoloboev/data/docs/macOS/apps/contacts.md

 ![](https://i.imgur.com/9pHae4J.png)

-I add `[` to contacts that are top/favorite.
-I also add `del` as part of the name contacts that are temporary.
+I add `[` to contacts that are of greater importance.
+And `[[` for top/favorite.
+I also add `del` at end of the name for contacts I know are temporary.
 I then cleanup these contacts when they are no longer needed. i.e. You need to add person to Contacts just to send someone a WhatsApp message.
 Or agency contact for a place I rent.

+I add memorable notes for certain contacts too.
+In future I want Contacts to be something that's handled by [LA](../../ideas/learn-anything.md) as it can do an even better job and export details into Contacts.app too.

 ## Notes